scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

                   - \mathbf{s}_\theta\big\|^2
 $$

+#### How can Denoising, Score Matching, and Flow Matching training objectives be unified and derived from first principles?

-The following table list the loss for different parameterizations considered in this article:
+With the above loss, we can unify training objective for different parameterizations considered in this article:

 <div style="overflow-x: auto; max-width: 100%;" markdown="1">